open-power/skiboot/doc/opal-api/opal-pci-map-pe-dma-window-real-45.rst

 ``window_size``
   is the size, in bytes, of the address range defined by this window.
-This value must be a multiple of 16MB; OPAL returns OPAL_PARAMETER for any value that is not a multiple of 16MB.
+This value must be a multiple of 16MB; OPAL returns :ref:`OPAL_PARAMETER` for any value that is not a multiple of 16MB.
 A value of '0' indicates to disable this DMA window.